Venere e Marte (song)

-"Venere e Marte" is a 2021 song by musical duo Takagi & Ketra, with featured vocals by Italian singers Marco Mengoni and Frah Quintale.
-Written by Takagi & Ketra, Frah Quintale and Federica Abbate, it was released by Sony Music on 8 January 2021.
+"Venere e Marte" is a song by Italian musical duo Takagi & Ketra and Italian singers Marco Mengoni and Frah Quintale.
+Written by the two producers with Frah Quintale and Federica Abbate, it was released by Sony Music on 8 January 2021.

 The song peaked at number 2 on the Italian singles chart and was certified double platinum in Italy.

 Music video

 A music video of "Venere e Marte", starring actors Serena De Ferrari and Alessio La Padula, was released on 11 January 2021 via the YouTube channel of Takagi & Ketra.
 It was directed by YouNuts! and shot in Cinecittà World.